sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

 there was only a small (fairly ineffective) mobile air conditioning unit which made the space difficult to use during the hottest parts of the day.

-{{< figure
-      src="./images/tent.jpg"
-      link="./images/tent.jpg"
-      target="_blank"
+{{<figure
+  src="images/tent.jpg"
   title="The team listening to Eric lay out the company vision" caption="We used the tent for all of our main team meetings."
 >}}

 ### Our Hosts